trustfractal/did_registry_demo/README.md

 ## Operation of the contract

-So, what does Fractal do with it?
+So, what does Fractal do with the contract?
 And, more importantly, what can we do with it?

 ### On user KYC approval

-When a user submits their documents and our identity specialist verify their identity, if they've associated an EVM address with their account, our servers call `addUserAddress` with the user's address and a personal unique id.
+When a user submits their documents and our identity specialist verify their identity, if they've associated an EVM address with their account, our servers call `addUserAddress` with two arguments:

+- the user's EVM address
+- a personally unique identifier, called `fractalId`

 <details>
   <summary>👁 Step-by-step demonstration</summary>